riyasr21/distracto-meeter/README.md

 # distracto-meeter
 a web based video meeting application along with detection of user's awareness and expression

+The meeting host can click on user's stream to get face recognition and eye aspect ratio detected.
+The threshold value is set to 0.20.
+If, for 10 consecutive frames the eye aspect ratio (EAR) is lesser than this threshold value, we get "Distracted" seen on the screen.
+[Repository for flask server] (https://github.com/riyasr21/flask-server)

 # Tech stack
 1. React - Redux
 2. Node js